Tochey/CPSS/README.md

-A Capstein Submission system powered by a fully serverless architecture
+A Capstone Submission system powered by a fully serverless architecture